Misperception and informativeness in statistical discrimination: Introduction

 In this paper, we study the interplay between misperception and informativeness in determining pay gaps, using a simple but general labor-market model in the spirit of the statistical-discrimination literature following \textcite{Phelps1972book,Phelps1972,AignerCain1977}. \footnote{Specifically, we adapt the model of \textcite{ChambersEchenique2021}.} The most-emphasized result in the literature \parencite[see][]{AignerCain1977} is that a population's average pay is higher if its observable characteristics are more informative about skill.
 This finding relies on the assumption that perceptions are accurate.
 As for varying the perceptions themselves, it is intuitive and in fact true that a population is paid more on average the more favorably it is perceived.

 Our starting point is the observation that these two effects interact: in particular, a population that is \emph{both} more informative \emph{and} more favorably perceived may be paid \emph{strictly less} on average.
 To see why, consider an economy in which every worker is either a ``high type'' with productivity~$1$ or a ``low type'' with productivity~$0$.
 Let $p \in (0,1)$ and $q \in (0,1)$ denote, respectively, the true and perceived fractions of high types.
 Assume that labor demand is competitive, so that each worker's pay equals her posterior expected productivity.
 If observable characteristics are completely uninformative about productivity, then all workers are paid $q$.
 If observables perfectly reveal productivity, then high types are paid $1$ and low types are paid $0$, so average pay is $p \cdot 1 + (1-p) \cdot 0 = p$.
 Thus if the population is over-perceived, i.e. $q>p$, then average pay is strictly \emph{lower} if observables perfectly reveal skill than if they are completely uninformative.
 The reason why this happens is that information corrects misperceptions, which is harmful for an over-perceived population.
-The implication for pay gaps is that between a perfectly informative population~$I$ and a completely uninformative population~$J$, the pay gap $p-q_J$ is negative whenever population~$J$ is over-perceived ($q_J>p$), even if population~$I$ is more favorably perceived than population~$J$ ($q_I > q_J$).
+The implication for pay gaps is that between a population~$I$ with perception $q_I$ and completely informative observable characteristics and a population~$J$ with perception $q_J$ and completely uninformative characteristics, the pay gap $p-q_J$ is negative whenever population~$J$ is over-perceived ($q_J>p$), even if population~$I$ is more favorably perceived than population~$J$ ($q_I > q_J$).
+In other words, misperceptions can reverse the usual positive relationship between a population's average pay and the informativeness of its observable characteristics.